Armenian Americans: Sports

 Perhaps the best-known American athlete of Armenian descent is tennis player, former no. 1, Andre Agassi.
 Armenian-born chess players Tatev Abrahamyan and Varuzhan Akobian have represented the US in Chess Olympiad.
 The first ever Armenian Olympic medalist, Hal Haig Prieste, won a bronze medal diving in the 1920 Antwerp Games.
 The US women's national water polo team won 2010 World Cup and 2012 Olympics under the coaching of Adam Krikorian.
 Zach Bogosian is the first NHL player of Armenian descent.
 Coach Jerry Tarkanian built the University of Nevada, Las Vegas (UNLV), into a "national powerhouse in college basketball" and was included in the Basketball Hall of Fame in 2013.
-Katlyn Chookagian is an MMA fighter of Armenian descent, she has the most fights in the UFC Women's Flyweight division and fought for the championship at UFC 247.
+Katlyn Cerminara (née Chookagian) is an MMA fighter of Armenian descent, she has the most fights in the UFC Women's Flyweight division and fought for the championship at UFC 247.
 Former WWE and ROH World Heavyweight Champion, Seth Rollins, is of Armenian descent on his father's side.
-Major league pitchers Steve Bedrosian and his son, Cam Bedrosian, are of Armenian descent.
+Major league pitchers Steve Bedrosian and his son, Cam Bedrosian, are of Armenian descent, as is the #11 overall 2026 Major League Baseball draft pick, Chris Hacopian.

 The Avedis Zildjian Company is the largest cymbal manufacturer in the world.

 Business

 Some notable Armenian Americans in business include the founder of Masco Alex Manoogian, the Mugar family (owner of Star Market chain of supermarkets in New England), Kevork Hovnanian, founder of Hovnanian Enterprises, Avedis Zildjian, the founder of Zildjian Company (the world's largest cymbal manufacturer), Sarkis Acopian, founder of Acopian Power Supplies, Gerard Cafesjian, and Alexis Ohanian (founder of the internet service Reddit).
 Christmas Tree Shops, a chain of small stores, was founded by Charles Bilezikian and his wife.
 The three founders of the billion-dollar fast food chain Dave's Hot Chicken are all of Armenian descent.
+First-generation Armenian-American Greg Asbed won the MacArthur "Genius Grant," the Clinton Global Citizen Award, and accepted a Presidential Award for his pioneering work in business and human rights.
+Asbed founded the Coalition of Immokalee Workers, the Fair Food Program, and developed the Worker-driven social responsibility model, which establishes partnerships between businesses and workers to ensure global supply chains are free of abuse.

 Kirk Kerkorian, known as "the father of the megaresort", was claimed to be the richest man in Los Angeles prior to his death in 2015.
 Born to Armenian parents in Fresno, Kerkorian had provided over $1 billion for charity in Armenia through his Lincy Foundation.
 It was established in 1989, and was particularly focused on helping to rebuild northern Armenia after the 1988 Spitak earthquake.
 The foundation was dissolved in 2011, after 22 years of activity.